hashiprobr/react-use-emitter-and-listener/README.md

   intend to use it.

-* The `useEmitter` hook receives an event and returns a function that should be called whenever the components wants to emit this event.
+* The `useEmitter` hook receives an event and returns a function that should be called whenever the component wants to emit this event.

 * The `useListener` hook is similar to `useEffect`.
 The difference is that, while the latter should use props or states as dependencies, the former should